rajpandya737/Anisync/README.md

 If you are running it locally, make your way to http://localhost:8000 and follow the same steps as above.

+## Project Structure
+The project consists of the following files inside of the Anisync Folder folder:

+1. `app.py`: The main Python script.
+2. `config.py`: Contains all constants used in the program.
+3. `data_processing.py`: Stores all data retrival functions.
+4. `db.py`: Runs any database related functions, used to add data to the database.
+5. `static/css`: Contains CSS for each of the respective HTML files.
+The CSS is minified.
+6. `static/images`: Contains all images used in the project.
+7. `static/js/about.js`: Gives FAQ button functionality on about route.
+8. `static/js/index.js`: Corrects anime name mistakes due to the data_processing.py script on view-maps route.
+9. `static/js/scroll.js`: Sticky header functionality on view-maps route.
+10. `templates`: Contains all HTML files used in the project.
+11. `translated_anime_list.sqlite`: SQLite3 database that stores all anime data.
+12. `wsgi.py`: Used for deployment on Digital Ocean.

 ## Credits

 - **MyAnimeList API**: Currently used to get the anime image.
 [Github and Documentation](https://github.com/darenliang/mal-api)